19 FAQs people ask about dismissing employees

 If an Employment Tribunal finds against you in an unfair dismissal claim, you might have to pay compensation, which includes both a basic award and a compensatory award.
-Under new rules the basic award is £14,370 and the compensatory award is capped up to a maximum of either £78,962 or one year's gross pay and the fees which must be paid when an employment tribunal case is presented - whichever is the lower.
+The basic award is £14,670 and the compensatory award is capped up to a maximum of either £80,541 or one year's gross pay and the fees which must be paid when an employment tribunal case is presented - whichever is the lower.
 The new cap will apply where the 'effective date of termination' (the date on which the employee's notice expires, where employment has been terminated with notice) or the date on which termination takes effect (where employment has been terminated without notice) is after 29 July 2013.
 In reaching its decision, the Tribunal will look at both the reason for the dismissal, and the manner of it.

 Alternatively, an employee might ask for either reinstatement (to the old job, as though they had not been dismissed), or re-engagement (to a different job with the same employer, or a successor or associated employer).
 In either case, their employment must be treated as continuous - ie as though they had not been dismissed at all.